American Hero (video game): Release

 Sometime in the 2000s, a playable prototype build of American Hero for Jaguar CD was found by Atari historian and video game collector Glenn Bruner, with homebrew programmer Scott Walters writing a CD booting program to run the title.
 In 2003, community member Stone of AtariAge produced a limited run of the Jaguar CD version, complete with custom artwork and case, which was sold and showcased at the fan festival JagFest UK 2003.
 On September 13 of the same year, Atari historian Curt Vendel released the Jaguar GameFilm engine for free online, which contained material related to the game.
 It was also made available to be downloaded for free by defunct website Jaguar Sector II and for purchase in physical format by B&C Computervisions.
 From July to August 2008, a build of the PC version and the game's source code was made available for sale by Jaguar Sector II under CD compilations for PC titled American Hero PC Files & Beta and Jaguar Source Code Collection respectively.
-A restored version of the game was released for Windows in 2021 by Ziggurat Interactive and Empty Clip Studios, featuring newly recorded dialogue by Timothy Bottoms.
+A restored version of the game was released for Windows in 2021 by Ziggurat Interactive and Empty Clip Studios, featuring newly recorded dialogue by Timothy Bottoms, using the RapidFire Engine.